-This course starts with lunch at 12.30 on February 6th and ends after breakfast on February 10th.
+This course starts with lunch at 12.30 on the first day and ends after breakfast on the last.

-This course starts with lunch at 12.30 on Saturday 20th and ends after breakfast on Tuesday 23rd
+This course starts with lunch at 12.30 on the first day and ends after breakfast on the last.

-This course starts with lunch at 12.30 on Wednesday 24th and ends after breakfast on Saturday 27th
+This course starts with lunch at 12.30 on the first day and ends after breakfast on the last.

-This course starts with lunch on Saturday 27th and ends after breakfast on Tuesday 3rd March
+This course starts with lunch a 12.30 on the first day and finishes after breakfast on the last.

 Painting in oils - working in the studio from Portrait, the Figure and Still Life.
 Roger will show you how to work from tonal planes of the face and human form, seeing shapes as shapes rather than just documenting features.
 By this method you will be able to get a likeness quickly, directly and with a painterly effect.
 Most sessions will have two models.